We may receive compensation when you click on links to products from our partners.

 I just finished reading an article about the disadvantages or “objections” of hiring a Baby Boomer (Top 5 Unspoken Objections To Hiring A Baby Boomer).
-And, while I don’t disagree that some Baby Boomers do exhibit the 5 “objections”, I do feel there are many reasons/advantages to hiring Baby Boomers.
+And, while I do agree that some Baby Boomers do exhibit the 5 “objections”, I believe that this is the exception and not the rule.
+I do feel there are many reasons/advantages of hiring Baby Boomers.

-There will always be trials, tribulations and risks with hiring people.
-Whether the individual is straight out of one of the best schools, has been working for 30 years or comes highly regarded, issues can and do arise due to personality traits or the challenges fitting into a different corporate culture.
-Does any one generational group corner the market on “the best generation to work with” or “don’t hire from this generation”?
-I highly doubt it.
-Ensuring you have a robust hiring process helps minimize (but never eliminates) issues when recruiting talent.
+There will always be trials, tribulations, and risks with hiring people.
+Whether the individual is straight out of one of the best schools, has been working for 30 years, or comes highly regarded, issues can and do arise due to personality traits or the challenges of fitting into a different corporate culture.
+Does any generational group corner the market on “the best generation to work with” or “don’t

-One advantage to working a really long time is that you get to meet lots of people in your career.
+One advantage of working a really long time is that you get to meet lots of people in your career.
 Some of these people may not be worth remembering, but “knowing someone who knows someone” has real advantages.
-Whether it be finding great talent or a vendor that can deliver the right solution for your business, there is nothing more powerful than having a large experienced network at your fingertips.
+Whether it be finding great talent or a vendor that can deliver the right solution for

 There is a view (rightly or wrongly) that “older people” (namely Baby Boomers) cannot use technology.
 While Baby Boomers may not know the latest smartphone app (or may not be the best at using a smartphone), their generation invented the technology we all use.
 Whether it be the world of Windows or Macs, without Baby Boomers like Bill Gates and Steve Jobs (RIP) we would still be using IBM Keypunch cards (you will need to look that one up yourself).